sensedeep/dynamodb-onetable/README.md

 SenseDeep and other tools can present and analyze these metrics to gain insights and graph into how your single-table designs are performing.

-The properties of metrics are:
+The properties of Table constructor `params.metrics` property are:

 | Property | Type | Description |
 | -------- | :--: | ----------- |